The Ford Launchpad for Innovative Technologies and Entrepreneurship

 With support from the Michigan Economic Development Corporation (MEDC) and Southwest Airlines, the Gerald R. Ford International Airport Authority has introduced the Ford Launchpad for Innovative Technologies and Entrepreneurship, or FLITE, which provides grants and pilot-testing opportunities to companies focused on bringing emerging air travel technology solutions to market.
 This is one of the first airport-based initiatives in the nation that provides funding to encourage the design and development of new products and services in a live airport environment.

 The Ford International Airport has identified six core focus areas for new technology advancements through FLITE:

-Security: Enhancing the guest experience while strengthening safety and security throughout the campus.
+- Safety & Security: Strengthening passenger and worker safety and security throughout the airport campus.